Check other networks

 What's going on with the T-Mobile and Sprint merger?

-T-Mobile's 5G rollout plans are contingent on one thing; the network and Sprint are currently proposing a merger.
+T-Mobile's 5G rollout plans are contingent on one thing; the network and Sprint are currently proposing a $26 billion merger.
 The delayed merger has caused problems for T-Mobile's 5G rollout, with various infrastructure contracts reportedly on hold, something that's also concerning analysts.

 T-Mobile says its 5G network capacity will increase by 14x if the merger goes through.
 It certainly seems clear that T-Mobile's 5G rollout plans are contingent on the merger going ahead.